LimarAryan/x_art_bot/README.md

 This version runs in a local environment,</br>
 however I am running the actual</br>
 x_art_bot account on an aws lambda function,</br>
 using an s3 bucket, and dynamodb.
+A brief explanation</br>
-A brief explanation will be given in the next section.
+will be given in the next section.</br>

 # AWS
 I am using all AWS free tier products to run this concurrently.</br>